gvwilson/thirdbit/src/fiction/iffy/index.md

 Fifteen minutes later they opened the hatch and climbed out into air that smelled of cold running water and wildflowers.
-Ignacio resealed the entrance behind them and patted it fondly.
+Edson resealed the entrance behind them and patted it fondly.
 "I hope I never see you again."
 Shrugging one strap of a small rucksack over his shoulder, he began to pick his way up the slope.